Primordial black holes with mass ratio-modulated initial clustering: merger suppression and projected constraints: Application to PBH binary mergers

 The bottom panel of Figure~\ref{fig:resolvable}, showing constraints from high-redshift mergers, paints a somewhat different story.
-The constraints from both Poissonian and correlated cases are practically indistinguishable, save for the low mass end of the constraint window, which actually \textit{contracts} slightly relative to the Poissonian case.
-At high redshifts, the detector SNR for mass ratios $q \sim 10$ and above sharply fall below the target threshold.
-Thus, even if the differential merger rate of high-$q$ binaries is boosted, a low value of detectability would balance out the enhancement.
-The SNR for $q \sim O(1)$ binaries would still be generally above threshold, however the over-suppression of their binaries leads to a decrease in their contribution to the merger rate.
+The constraints from both Poissonian and standard (dash-dotted) correlated cases are practically indistinguishable, save for the low mass end of the constraint window, where this is a slight contraction of the constraint window for the ET case.
+At high redshifts, the detector SNR mass ratios $q \sim 10$ and above fall below the target threshold.
+Thus, even if the differential merger rate of high-$q$ binaries is boosted, a low value of detectability of the individual binaries would balance out the enhancement at the detection stage.
+The SNR for $q \gtrsim 1$ binaries would still be above threshold and provide the strongest signal at these redshifts.
+However, if these binaries are over-suppressed (as in the dash-dotted $\xi(r) \neq 0$ case) then their contribution to the merger rate and overall detection rate is significantly cut.
+If we normalize $\mathcal{G}(q) = 1$ when $q = 1$ (as in the dotted $\mathcal{G}(q) \sim q^{-6/5}$ case), then we get the usual low mass window extension.
+This implies that the $q \gtrsim 1$ merger channel provides a greater boost to the detection rate compared to much more unequal merging binaries, especially at higher redshifts.